draeder/simple-p2p-social-network/README.md

 ## Short-term Goals
 - Share chat history with new joins to the room
+- Generate a QR code for easy access to the instance
 - Image storage and retrieval
 - Avatars
 - Export/delete historic data